Is CBD Legal in all 50 States? Learn All You Need - A Quick 5 Minute Read

 Plenty of consumers and dietary supplement brand owners are still confused about whether or not CBD or cannabidiol is legal.

-The passage of the 2018 Farm Bill removed hemp from the list of controlled substances, thus legalizing hemp in the U.S. and making consumers feel more secure about purchasing hemp-derived phytocannabinoid products.
+The passage of the 2018 Farm Bill removed hemp from the list of controlled substances, thus legalizing hemp in all states and making consumers feel more secure about purchasing hemp-derived phytocannabinoid products.

 Call (855) 492-7388 and speak to one of our knowledgeable and friendly staff members should you have any additional questions about the legalities of CBD and THC or how to go about custom manufacturing a high quality phytocannabinoid dietary supplement.